1. Introduction and Output

 The idea: get used to reading and learning from something in this format

-This class is going to be run somewhat differently from other courses you may have experienced at university
+This course is going to be run somewhat differently from other courses you may have experienced at university

 I have a number of activities throughout the topics that we will take time to work on